 How I Edit

-There’s something immensely satisfying to me about pointing out (written) errors.
+There’s something immensely satisfying to me about catching written errors.
 Correcting a tense change, fixing an inconsistency, changing around the syntax so that the correct version of “comprise” is used … this is my happy place.
 I’m not one of those silently judgmental grammarians, however.
-I promise to never correct you or any of your work unless you’ve hired me to!
+I promise to never correct you or any of your work unless you’ve hired me to do so!

 What I’ve Edited